flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 ## Entering Squawk Code

-During your MCDU preparation or after, before departing the stand you should have obtained your IFR clearance.
+During your MCDU preparation or before departing from the stand you should have obtained your IFR clearance.
 As part of this action you will be given a transponder/squawk code for your flight.
 This allows ATC to identify your aircraft on their radar.

 To enter your assigned code find the ATC/TCAS Panel on the bottom right portion of the lower pedestal.
 It will look like this: